Louie EYECARE CENTRE

 A Modern Progressive Vision Clinic

-Welcome to Louie Eyecare Centre: A Modern Progressive Vision Clinic
+Welcome to Louie Eyecare Centre: Edmonton's Eye Care Clinic

-For over 25 years, Louie Eyecare Centre has been part of the fabric of the 124 Street community.
-Located in Westmount, Edmonton, along the street where the city’s finest independent restaurants, bakeries, art galleries, and boutique services gather.
-Displayed in our spacious front store is our collection of unique designer eye glasses, the latest in designer eye wear and sun glasses, many exclusive only to our office.
-Our office specializes in the hard to fit faces.
+For over 25 years, Louie Eyecare Centre, a distinguished eye care clinic and vision care destination, has been an integral part of the 124 Street community.
+Located in Westmount, Edmonton, we offer comprehensive eye exams and early detection services on a street buzzing with the city’s finest independent restaurants, bakeries, art galleries, and boutique services.
+Displayed in our spacious front store is our collection of unique designer eyeglasses and sunglasses, many exclusive only to our office.
+Our eye care specialists specialize in finding stylish vision solutions for the hard-to-fit faces.
 For some face shapes, it’s difficult to find quality frames that are comfortable and still look great.
-At Louie Eyecare Centre, we love to serve those who have had difficulties in the past, and we strive to have frames for all those face shapes – the Asian lines of frames, the European lines of frames – we will find the right fit for you and you will still look great!
-We also carry a full line of creative colourful children’s eyewear for the little ones in your family.
+At Louie Eyecare Centre, people turn to us when they have had difficulties in the past, and we strive to have frames for all those face shapes – the Asian lines of frames, the European lines of frames – ensuring the right fit for you to look great!
+We also carry a full line of creative, colourful children’s eyewear for the little ones in your family.

 Louie Eyecare Centre